 before program registration; this may be completed after acceptance.

 Students who wish to enter this program and are currently enrolled in another NHTI program must complete and submit the Change of Program form to the Admissions Office prior to the application deadline and submit it to the Admissions Office at NHTIadmissions@ccsnh.edu.

 Graduates are eligible to take the national certification exam administered by the American Registry of Radiologic Technologists (ARRT) and find employment in hospitals and private clinics.

 NHTI is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program was evaluated according to the Standards for an Accredited Educational Program in Radiography in 2014 and was awarded the maximum accreditation for a period of 8 years.
 An interim report was completed and accepted in 2018.
-The next site visit is tentatively scheduled for the second quarter of 2022.
+The next site visit is tentatively scheduled for June 2022.

 Contact information for JRCERT: